 It is highly recommended that students consult updated Madrid/Spain guidebooks and/or the consulates or embassies in their respective countries for additional travel information.

 Accommodation in colonial “boutique” style houses with Cuban host families.
-The Travel Photography Bootcamp tuition fee includes housing in colonial “boutique” style houses with Cuban host families specifically selected by RGNN in Havana and Trinidad, with a Cuban family to welcome and attend to them.
+The Cuba program tuition fee includes housing in colonial “boutique” style houses with Cuban host families specifically selected by RGNN in Havana and Trinidad, with a Cuban family to welcome and attend to them.
 The accommodation is shared in double rooms (2 students per room).
 The rooms, of a colonial style, are spacious and well illuminated, and all of them have their own bathroom and air conditioning.
 All of the houses moreover have a spacious common area, such as a salon or rooftop terrace, to study and work on the projects assigned.
 The accommodations will be assigned by ROOSTERGNN according to the availability of the different Academy locations in the selected city.

 Money and budgeting